whyscream/minimal-mvc-framework/README.rst

 - a directory ``Foo`` with file ``Foo/bar.phtml`` which is the template for the view.

-You can take a look at the example application for pointers on how to start.
+You can take a look at the example application and the api documentation for pointers on how to start.

 Documentation
 -------------